‘Bold And The Beautiful’ Spoilers: Vinny Stands Up For Douglas

-The Bold and the Beautiful spoilers for Tuesday, March 3 reveals that Vincent Walker (Joe LoCicero) will take a stand against Thomas Forrester (Matthew Atkinson).
+The Bold and the Beautiful spoilers for Tuesday, March 3 reveal that Vincent Walker (Joe LoCicero) will take a stand against Thomas Forrester (Matthew Atkinson).
 Although they are best friends, Vinny and Thomas have very different ideas about raising a child, per TV Guide.

 Thomas is playing a very dangerous game.
 He’s using the threat of marriage to upset his son, knowing that Douglas Forrester’s (Henry Joseph Samiri) well-being is what matters to Hope Logan (Annika Noelle).
 He doesn’t even care that he’s playing with Zoe Buckingham’s (Kiara Barnes) emotions and that she really believes he loves her.

 Vinny will stand up to Thomas for Douglas’ sake.
-He doesn’t like how Thomas keeps pushing his son as far as Zoe is concerned.
+He doesn’t like how Thomas keeps pushing his son where Zoe is concerned.
 The little boy has been very vocal about the fact that he doesn’t want another mother.
 Hope is the only mother that Douglas wants and he doesn’t want another woman in his life.
 He’s been through so much in the past year, including losing his own mother, Caroline Spencer (Linsey Godfrey).
 He made it clear that he doesn’t want Zoe as his stepmother, yet Thomas is forcing the issue.

 Unlike most fathers, Thomas is thrilled that his son is upset.
-And instead of trying to help his son by slowing down his plans to get married, Thomas has moved up the date of the wedding.
-The designer plans to use Douglas’ distress to his advantage because he knows that it’s only a matter of time before Hope steps up to placate the little boy’s fears.
+And instead of trying to help his little boy by slowing down his plans to get married, Thomas has moved up the date of the wedding.
+The designer plans to use Douglas’ distress to his advantage because he knows that it’s only a matter of time before Hope steps up to placate the child’s fears.

 Today on #BoldandBeautiful, Vinny questions Thomas about his plan to manipulate Hope into marrying him. pic.twitter.com/myfOQ4nFgv